lueck/standoff-tools/README.md

 `utils/tei` directory have to copied to the `dist/contents` directory of your clone of `TEI Boilerplate`:

-- `canvas4tei.xsl`: xslt stylesheet that imports (includes) `TEI Boilerplate`, but overrides the template responsible for generating the `body` element of the resulting html.
-It inserts a canvas, loads [`jQuery`](https://jquery.com/) and javascript for drawing relations between annotated text spans.
+- `svg4tei.xsl`: xslt stylesheet that imports (includes) `TEI Boilerplate`, but overrides the template responsible for generating the `body` element of the resulting html.
+It inserts a root element for scalable vector graphics, loads [`jQuery`](https://jquery.com/) and javascript for drawing relations between annotated text spans.

-- `jannotation.js`: javascript library for drawing relations.
+- `svgannot.js`: javascript library for drawing relations.

-- `static.js`: javascript that loads static content from `relations.json` (see below) and calls the drawing functions form `jannotation.js`.

 You should also put `standoff.css` into the `dist/css` directory of your clone of `TEI Boilerplate`.
+Note: There are also `canvas4tei.xsl` and `canvasannot.js`, which were an earlier try doing the visualisation based on the `html5` element `canvas`.

 To generate internalized markup run `standoff internalize` like this and copy it's output into the `contents` directory of your boilerplate clone, too:

-	$ standoff internalize --tei -i "<?xml-stylesheet type=\"text/xsl\" href=\"canvas4tei.xsl\"?>" DUMP-FILE SOURCE-FILE > OUTPUT
+	$ standoff internalize --tei -i "<?xml-stylesheet type=\"text/xsl\" href=\"svg4tei.xsl\"?>" DUMP-FILE SOURCE-FILE > OUTPUT

-This not only internalizes the external markup but also inserts a processing instruction into the resulting XML, so that the canvas will automagically be inserted into the nive boilerplate representation of the annotated TEI source.
+This not only internalizes the external markup but also inserts a processing instruction into the resulting XML, so that the graphical elements representing semantic relations will automagically be inserted into the nive boilerplate representation of the annotated TEI source.

 As a second step you have to generate a JSON file containing the
 relations: